BetweenWalls/portal/README.md

 * Add jewels/runes/gems to items by dragging them from the inventory to an equipment slot that has open sockets

 ### Known Issues:
-* Charms can't be moved into a new space below the original space if they overlap eachother
+* Charms can't be moved into a new space below the original space if those spaces overlap
 * Shift + Right Click in Firefox doesn't work (and still opens the default menu)
 * Socketed gems/runes/jewels sometimes aren't aligned like they should be
 * DoT (Damage over Time) stats are added without considering their time component